Hull City A.F.C.: Attendances

 The record for the highest ever attended competitive fixture involving Hull City stands at 89,345 spectators.
 This was set on 17 May 2014 for the 2014 FA Cup final against Arsenal at Wembley Stadium, which ended with the Tigers being beaten 3–2 in extra-time.

 Hull's highest ever home attendance for a competitive fixture was recorded on 26 February 1949, when a crowd of 55,019 attended an FA Cup sixth round tie against Manchester United at Boothferry Park.
 Since moving to the MKM Stadium, the record stands at 25,030 spectators.
 This was set on 9 May 2010, when the Tigers played out a 0–0 draw with Liverpool on the final day of the 2009–10 season.

 Transfers

-The largest transfer fee the club has ever paid for a player is the £13 million they paid Tottenham Hotspur for Ryan Mason in 2016.
-Conversely, the most they have ever received for a player is the £22 million West Ham United bought Jarrod Bowen for in 2020.
+The largest transfer fee the club has ever paid for a player is the rumoured £22 million they paid Rayo Vallecano for Nobel Mendy in 2026.
+Conversely, the most they have ever received for a player is also £22 million, which is what West Ham United paid for Jarrod Bowen in 2020.